 Chickenpox is wrongly thought of as a harmless disease.
 Prior to widespread vaccination, chickenpox hospitalized 13,000 Americans and killed 150 every year.
 But even if it was a harmless infection, wouldn't we want to vaccinate our children to spare them the pain of shingles in their later years?

 Some science positions are so well-supported by data that every literate adult should embrace them.
 For those who reject facts, an appeal to emotion with funny pictures and clever text can sometimes work to persuade.
 So, let's celebrate some of our favorite pro-vaccine memes.
 In the science wars, some positions are so well-supported by mountains of data ("vaccines are safe and effective"), that every literate adult should embrace them.
 Alas, they do not.
 For people who reject facts, an appeal to emotion might work.
 Hence, the meme.
 It's simply a matter of reality that memes with funny pictures and clever text go viral, while the latest research paper from the Journal of the American Medical Association does not.
 So, let's celebrate pro-vaccine memes.

 Like Pig-Pen from Peanuts, a cloud of filth follows Andrew Wakefield wherever he goes.
 Vaccine exemptions have soared 1900% in Texas since he moved there.
 Now, he's trying to get anti-vaccine politicians elected.

-The fact Ethan Lindenberger is over 18 years of age cannot be glossed over in this conversation.
-When dealing with minors, which this teen by legal definition is not, the terrain can get murky.
+The fact that Ethan Lindenberger is over 18 years of age cannot be glossed over here.
+When dealing with minors -- which this teen by legal definition is not -- the terrain can get murky.